 Optimal performance for any chainsaw begins with proper tensioning of the chain.
 Poor tensioning can lead to the guide bar, clutch, crankshaft, sprocket and even the chain its self wearing out prematurely.
 So, how tight should a chainsaw chain be?

 If you have just recently purchased a chainsaw, then you must be asking yourself that question.
-Fortunately, below we are covering everything you need to know to get the correct tightness of your chainsaw chain.
+Fortunately, below we are covering everything you need to know to get the correct tightness of your chainsaw’s chain.

-Testing the Tension of Your Chain
+Test the Tension of Your Chainsaw Chain

 Testing the tension of your chainsaw chain is done in two methods.
 These include the snap test and the pull test.
 Let’s take you through both.